 J.E.
 Irausquin Blvd.
 345 (across from Hilton), Palm Beach

 Enjoying the best food while your toes fizzle in the sand and you’re looking at the sunset over the ocean.
 Sounds like a dream?
 Well, it’s exactly what Barefoot Restaurant offers: tables right on the beach at one of the best places to watch the sunset on Aruba.
 There tagline isn’t “Elegant dining in flip flops” for nothing!

-I had salmon rolls as appetizer followed the “shellfish trio”, a combination of lobster, shrimp and scallops in lobster sauce.
+I had salmon rolls as an appetizer followed the “shellfish trio”, a combination of lobster, shrimp, and scallops in lobster sauce.
 I’m starting to drool just thinking about it again.